forem/admin-docs/docs/advanced-customization/rate-limits-and-anti-spam.md

 Individual (case insensitive) phrases that trigger spam alerts, comma-separated.
 For example, if you are seeing a lot of spam about illegal movie downloads, you might want to consider adding these phrases: `fullhd 1080p, free movie download` to this field.

 If any posts are published with these keywords, they will be auto-reported by your mascot as vomit reactions that you can confirm or mark as invalid in `/admin/moderation/reports`.

+If any user names contain these strings they will also be flagged and user vomited, making their user score recalculat to a below zero[<sup>[14858]</sup>](https://github.com/forem/forem/pull/14858)